Terrifying image shows what humans might look like in less than 1,000 years

 Will our descendants look like this?
 Scientists from America have developed a model that shows a future man whose body has changed through the use of technology.

 Cerritos, USA – Smartphones have become an integral part of our everyday lives.
 Whether in the form of apps, messenger services or social networks – the digital all-rounders support us in maintaining contacts and are a calendar, planning tool and search engine in one.
-Scientists warn time and again that excessive use of cell phones, laptops or computers can have serious effects on the body and psyche.
+Scientists repeatedly warn of the serious effects on body and psyche of excessive use of mobile phones, laptops or computers.
 Researchers from the USA are now going one step further and present a frightening scenario.
 Using a model created with the help of artificial intelligence (AI), they simulate a human as he might look like in the year 3000 – provided he remains dependent on the technologies mentioned to the same extent.

 Like the British newspaper Mirror reported, the scientists created in cooperation with the telecommunications service Great free forwarding the Future people “Mindy”.
 This seems to have sprung from a dystopia.
-Humpback, thick neck, hunched posture and clawed hand: the model depicts a person who has completely changed physically due to sitting at the computer, constantly looking at the cell phone and repeatedly reaching for tablets and the like.
+Humpback, thick neck, stooped posture and clawed hand: the model depicts a person who has completely changed physically as a result of spending a lot of time sitting at the computer, constantly looking at the mobile phone and repeatedly reaching for tablets and the like.
 In addition, Mindy has a second eyelid that protects him better from the light of technical devices.

 Future man “Mindy”: Realistic or dystopian?